Women in the Gulf War

-Women were active in a number of roles during the Gulf War.
+Women in the Gulf War were active in a large variety of roles.

 Women in the military

 The Gulf War marked the first conflict in which women officially took on combat roles in the Canadian Armed Forces.
 Almost all combat positions had been opened up to women in Canada a couple of years earlier, in 1989, except for submarine service, which was only opened to women in 2001.

 The war also marked the then-single largest deployment of women to a combat zone in American military history, with over 40 000 female American soldiers deployed.
 In 1991, the United States Congress lifted the country's prohibition on women flying warplanes in combat.

-Women soldiers who were taken prisoner by Iraqi forces faced torture and sexual assault.
+Women soldiers who were taken prisoner by Iraqi forces faced torture, including sexual assault.
 Women soldiers also sometimes faced sexual assault from male soldiers who were fighting alongside them.

 A number of studies have been conducted on the health of women veterans from the war.
 A 1997 American study found that "women's health care needs during the Persian Gulf War were reported to be very similar to those of men, with the exception of gynecologic problems, which generally were not serious and did not require hospitalization."
 A 2006 American study found that "deployed women were more often in the Army, single, without children, college educated, and reported fewer vaccinations."
 A 2020 American study on Gulf War syndrome found that "the way the Gulf War illness manifests itself may be different in female than male veterans."